Meowtos/nft_borrow_lend_frontend/README.md

 ## Acknowledgments

-Use this space to list resources you find helpful and would like to give credit to.
-I've included a few of my favorites to kick things off!
+We would like to express our gratitude to the following resources that have significantly contributed to our development journey:

 - [Aptos Docs](https://aptos.dev)
 - [Aptos Learn](https://learn.aptoslabs.com)

-### Special thanks
+### Specially

 - [Aptos dev discussions](https://github.com/aptos-labs/aptos-developer-discussions/discussions)